gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Images.md

 > `optional` **desktop**: `string`

-- The URL of the desktop image
+- The url of the desktop image.

 ***